An oxygenating toothpaste is a type of toothpaste that releases oxygen when it is used to brush your teeth and tongue.

 It's not easy to get oxygen to the back of your tongue - remember, these bacteria live halfway down your throat.
 AND, some chemicals in normal toothpastes and mouthwashes can interfere with the oxygenation process.

-So you need to use matching products.
+So you need to use matching products, if you want this whole oxygenating thing to work!
 In my experience, I think the best ones are from TheraBreath.

 According to the manufacturer, "all the ingredients used in TheraBreath products include the oxygenating molecule Oxyd-8, tea tree oil, zinc gluconate, essential mint oils, xylitol, CoQ10, and aloe vera.
 TheraBreath products DO NOT contain alcohol, sodium lauryl sulfate, saccharin, benzalkonium chloride, or any artificial colors or flavours."